-The Environmental Health Division Drinking Water Program staff certifies individual potable water sources (private, onsite water well) and oversees the regulation of state small water systems.
-Staff will perform site inspections, review water sample results, and issue operating permits for state small water systems in Ventura County.
+The Environmental Health Division (Division) Drinking Water Program staff certifies individual potable water sources (private, onsite water well) and oversees the regulation of state small water systems.
+Division staff will perform site inspections, review water sample results, and issue operating permits for state small water systems in Ventura County.

 THOMAS FIRE AND WOOLSEY-HILL FIRE REBUILDS

 The County of Ventura has set up a process to assist survivors of the 2017 Thomas Fire and 2018 Woolsey-Hill Fires in their rebuilding efforts.
 If your rebuild includes the use of a private well for domestic water supply, please review the following handout: